 - large weck glass with a loose lid (alternatively: canning jar with cheese cloth)

-Add 1 can coconut milk to your sterilized jar (rinse it with boiling hot water).
-Make also sure all your utensils, spoons etc. are clean.
-Add approx. 1tsp kefir grains to the coconut milk using a wooden/plastic spoon.
-Don’t use metal spoons – see comments below.
+Add 1 can coconut milk to your sterilized jar (rinsed with boiling water).
+Make also sure all utensils, spoons etc. are clean.
+Add approx. 1tsp kefir grains to the coconut milk using a wooden/plastic spoon (no metal spoons – see comments below).
 You could also add more than a teaspoon but it will ferment much faster.
-Now close the jar with a cheesecloth (fix it with rubber band) or use a loose lid.
+Now close the jar with a cheesecloth and fix it with rubber band.
 Let the kefir rest for at least 2-3 days at room temperature (no direct sunlight).
-Stir the kefir from time to time with a clean wooden spoon so the kefir ferments evenly.
+Stir the kefir from time to time with a clean wooden spoon so it ferments evenly.
 I got best results when letting it ferment for 3 days.
 Fermentation speeds up with warmer temperatures (not more than 40°C) and the amount of grains you add.
 And the opposite is true as well.
-So if you would like to slow down your fermentation process let it ferment in the fridge rather than at room temperature.
+For a slow fermentation process let it ferment in the fridge rather than room temperature.
 Once your kefir has the right tanginess for your tastebuds sieve out the grains and store in the fridge in a clean glass with 1/2 cup of coconut milk or taken from your newly made coconut kefir.
-The coconut kefir keeps fresh up to 30 days in the fridge.
+The coconut milk kefir keeps fresh up to 30 days in the fridge.

-Some notes to consider when making coconut kefir:
+Some notes to consider when making Coconut Milk Kefir:

 - The longer the kefir ferments the more tangy it gets.
 I found after 3 days the tanginess is quite right for me but might be very different for you. just give it a taste along the way.
 Allowing your coconut kefir to ferment for up to 8 days it gets quite pungy and sour.